nitin42/redocx/docs/styling.md

 # Styling 💄

-> glamorous-redocx is in progress which means you'll be able to style and render the components with [glamorous](https://github.com/paypal/glamorous).
+#### You can use [glamorous-redocx](https://github.com/nitin42/glamorous-redocx) to style the redocx components.
+Check it out because it's awesome!

 ## Style properties for the component
 Below are the style properties for Text, Document, List, Header, Footer, BulletItem and NumberItem components.